glebzlat/Polygen/docs/docs/language-reference.md

 ## Lookahead

-Lookahead (predicate) is a special operator used to test whether the following token appear in the input string or not without advancing a pointer pointer.
-Lookahead defines a condition by which it succeeds or fails, and preserves the knowledge whether a pattern succeeded or failed.
+Lookahead (predicate) is a special operator used to test whether the following token appear in the input string or not without advancing a pointer.
+Lookahead defines a condition by which it succeeds or fails, and preserves the knowledge whether the pattern succeeded or failed.
 If lookahead fails, it causes the whole alternative to fail.

 There are two lookahead operators: